wallyflowers/source/README.md

 At the core of this mechanism is the ability for nodes to share evaluated data signals with other nodes in the network.
 Each node assesses the quality of the data signals it receives based on its own internal metrics and understanding of Quality.
 When a node encounters data signals from another node that align with its own concept of quality, it can choose to strengthen its connection with that node.

-This is achieved through a quality value assigned to each node's identity within the network.
+This is achieved through a quality value assigned to each discovered node's identity within the network.
 When a node finds that another node consistently produces data signals that resonate with its own quality assessment, it can adjust the quality value associated with that node's identity, effectively bringing them "closer" in the network topology.

 As nodes continue to share and evaluate data signals, they form clusters based on their shared sense of quality.
 Nodes with similar quality assessments will gravitate towards each other, creating sub-networks within the larger PULSE network.
 These sub-networks represent a localized consensus of quality, where nodes have a higher degree of agreement on what constitutes valuable and relevant information.